jpovey/terraform-provider-azurerm-development/readme.md

 # Terraform Provider Development

-Develop, run and test terraform providers using with windows.
+Use this project to help develop, run and test terraform providers using windows with the help of docker.

+Terraform is built using GoLang.
+This can be installed for windows but issues arise when contributing to existing terraform providers, especially with path lengths being too long.

 General Requirements
 ------------
 -	[Docker](https://docs.docker.com/install/)

 # Setup
-Clone your required terraform provider module into the *providers* folder. e.g. [terraform-provider-azurerm](https://github.com/terraform-providers/terraform-provider-azurerm)
+Clone your required terraform provider module into a folder called `providers` in the root of this project. e.g. [terraform-provider-azurerm](https://github.com/terraform-providers/terraform-provider-azurerm)

-You can import multiple providers to test & develop side by side if required
+You can import multiple providers to test & develop side by side if required.

 ```
 terraform-provider-development